Need a money makeover? Revamp your money with the top financial goals to get you back on track!

 January 11th – Start Saving Money Every Single Month

 This financial goal is something that I think everyone should do or be working towards!
+In fact, it’s my favorite piece of money advice that I give people!
 If you’re not familiar with the Pay Yourself First methodology, it’s a game-changer!
 You are finally putting your priorities and goals first!

 Traditionally people get paid, then pay their bills and expenses and then “save” what money is leftover.
 Makes sense (because that’s they we have all been taught to handle our money), but guess what?
 In most cases, there is never anything leftover!
 So nothing ever gets saved!
 It’s a repeating cycle that never gets you anywhere financially speaking.